hraftery/slacktokens/README.md

 # SlackTokens
 Extract personal tokens and authentication cookie from the Slack app, to use with the Slack API.

-**Update Sept 2024:** Slack has once again moved its database, so this does not work with the current version of Slack.
-There may or may not be a fix coming.

 ---

 # Description